How to Grow Bacopa Plants

 Fertilizer Needs: Monthly with an all-purpose food, or use liquid seaweed every week or two.

 Maintenance: These annual plants are easy to grow.
 Trim stems to shape plants and keep them looking good, but don’t over prune.
-Deadhead old, faded flowers to keep your Water Hyssop plant blooming.
-Remove dead stems from under the plants to stop disease.
+Deadhead old, faded flowers to keep your Bacopa plant blooming.
+Remove dead stems from under the plants will stop disease.